Building a Platform for

 Hesitation

-Free to enter, built for beginners.
+Free to enter and meant for beginners.
 That's communicated immediately, before doubt sets in.

 2